George Forbes, 3rd Earl of Granard: Later life

 In 1737, Granard, who was a member of the Irish Linen Company, and took much interest in political economy, was instrumental in introducing improvements in the Irish currency.
 When the popular outcry against Spain arose in 1739, he was offered the command of "a stout squadron" for the West Indies, but declined, believing the ministry not to be in earnest; nevertheless when his senior, Admiral Edward Vernon, who had been laid aside, was brought back over his head and sent out, Granard considered himself superseded, and refused to serve again.
 His name was retained on the flag list, and half-pay was issued for him for some time, but on 31 December 1742 his resignation was finally accepted.

 The statement of some biographers that he continued in the service, and was senior admiral at his death, arose from confusing Granard – who was better known in the naval service as Lord Forbes – with his son, Admiral of the Fleet the Hon.
 John Forbes.
 Granard had retired from the army more than twenty years before he left the sister service.
 He had been in treaty with Lord Dundonald for the command of the 4th troop of horse-guards, for which he was to give 10,000 £, but broke off the negotiations at the wish of the Duke of Argyll, who desired to see him rise to the head of the navy.
 By Argyll's interest, Granard was returned to the House of Commons for the Scottish burghs of Ayr, Irvine, etc., in 1741, and took a very active part in the stormy discussions which drove Sir Robert Walpole from office on 3 February 1742, in consequence of which he was appointed one of the committee of inquiry into the conduct of the ex-minister.
 But he subsequently separated from his colleagues in disgust and retired from public life.

 He was made a privy councillor of Ireland and in 1740 appointed Governor of County Westmeath and Longford, resigning in 1756.

 Personal life

 In person, Granard was of middle height and spare figure, with a dark complexion, and strongly marked features.
 In his habits he was very active and extremely abstemious, eating little and drinking nothing but water, customs to which he attributed his good health.
 He was a great reader, with a very retentive memory, and a quick, intelligent observer.
 The family manuscripts contain several treatises by him on subjects connected with political economy, geography, and the naval resources of different countries.

 In 1709, Lord Forbes married Hon.
-Mary Stewart Preston, the eldest daughter of William Stewart, 1st Viscount Mountjoy and Mary Coote (eldest daughter of Richard Coote, 1st Baron Coote).
-Mary was the widow of Phineas Preston of Ardsallagh, co.
-Meath, with whom she had had two children.
+Mary Stewart Preston, the eldest daughter of William Stewart, 1st Viscount Mountjoy, and Mary Coote (eldest daughter of Richard Coote, 1st Baron Coote).
+Mary was the widow of Phineas Preston of Ardsallagh, County Meath, with whom she had had two children.
 By Mary, who died 4 October 1755, Forbes had three children: